 What is automatic enrolment for employees?

-A government initiative, whereby all employers in the UK must put certain staff into a workplace pension (if they do not provide one already), is being rolled out.
-This scheme is called auto enrolment.
+Auto enrolment is the government initiative, whereby all employers in the UK must put certain staff into a workplace pension (if they do not provide one already).

 What is auto enrolment?